Are you normal? Or are you not? Do you fit in? Or do you stand out? And whatever it is that you are, do you ever wish you were the other?

 Few is, alas, the operative word in that sentence.

 I also know many divorced couples, a few amicably, most not so much.

 I know one couple who have decided to try an “open marriage”.
 Love each other loads, passion has died and is apparently un-ressurectable.

 Fair enough.
 Why not try a new strategy and see if it flies?

 I know another couple where passion has died and one party doesn’t seem to mind and the other party kinda does so the party of the 2nd part finds passion elsewhere.
 All the time keeping the family unit intact because the family unit IS the prize.
 If a little subterfuge keeps the prize in sight, it’s gotta be worth it right?

 I know couples who stay together “for the kids” and couples who stay together because they are “best friends” and couples who stay together because they are too lazy to shake things up and I know couples who stay together because they took a vow and damnit that vow is important to them so damnit again they are going to fight to the death to KEEP that vow even if they are miserable for half their lives fighting.

-It my be fucking hard work and it may mean making sacrfices and not always getting what you want or even what you need but those couple take that vow SUPER seriously and nothing on this good green earth is going to shatter it.
+It my be fucking hard work and it may mean making sacrifices and not always getting what you want or even what you need but those couple take that vow SUPER seriously and nothing on this good green earth is going to shatter it.
+Good for them.

 Now, look up at all those categories and tell me … which couples are normal and which are not?